Bachelor's degree Aviation

 Graduate programmes: Master of Science in Engineering (MSE)

-In the field of aviation it is necessary to master a large number of different tasks within a short time.
-This requires from all participants comprehensive technical knowledge, a holistic way of thinking, team and communication skills and independence when working among the competing interests of humans, technology and the environment.
+In the field of aviation, a large number of different tasks must be mastered in a short time.
+This means that all participants are required to have comprehensive subject-specific knowledge, a holistic way of thinking, good team and communication skills, and the ability to independently perform their work amid the competing interests between humans, technology and the environment.

-Aviation students at the ZHAW School of Engineering are given the opportunity to acquaint themselves with the working methods of flight-test engineers and test pilots during an aeronautics internship in Nordholz or look behind the scenes at air traffic control and observe the field of activity of air traffic controllers in Luxembourg.
+Aviation students at the ZHAW School of Engineering have the opportunity to acquaint themselves with the working methods of flight-test engineers and test pilots during an aeronautics internship in Nordholz or to take a look behind the scenes of the air traffic control profession and observe the field of activity of air traffic controllers in Luxembourg.